open-sauced/docs/docs/opensauced-packages/semantic-release.md

 An up-to-date version of the example above is available at [@open-sauced/semantic-release-conventional-config](https://github.com/open-sauced/semantic-release-conventional-config/blob/main/.github/workflows/release.yml).

-### Docker image
+### Docker Image

-For docker builds it's best to build your node application in parallel with the container and re-use the artifact at a later stage:
+For `docker builds`, it's best to build your node application in parallel with the container and re-use the artifact at a later stage:

 ```yaml
 name: "Release"